 In this paper, we study the critical role of nonlinearity in the training dynamics of contrastive learning (CL).
-Specifically, we show that even with 1-layer nonlinear networks, the nonlinearity plays a critical role by creating many local optima, each corresponding to a pattern in the input.
-As a result, the more nonlinear nodes in 1-layer networks with different initialization, the more local optima are likely to be collected in the trained weights, and the richer the resulting representation becomes.
-In contrast, in the linear setting, contrastive learning becomes PCA under certain conditions~\cite{tian2022deep}, and only the most salient pattern (i.e., the maximal eigenvector of the data covariance matrix) is learned while other less salient ones are lost, regardless of the number of hidden nodes.
+Specifically, by extending the recent $\alpha$-CL framework~\citep{tian2022deep} and linking it to kernels~\citep{paulsen2016introduction}, we show that even with 1-layer nonlinear networks, nonlinearity plays a critical role by creating many local optima.
+As a result, the more nonlinear nodes in 1-layer networks with different initialization, the more local optima are likely to be collected as learned patterns in the trained weights, and the richer the resulting representation becomes.
+Moreover, popular loss functions like InfoNCE tends to have more local optima than quadratic ones.
+In contrast, in the linear setting, contrastive learning becomes PCA under certain conditions~\citep{tian2022deep}, and only the most salient pattern (i.e., the maximal eigenvector of the data covariance matrix) is learned while other less salient ones are lost, regardless of the number of hidden nodes.

-Based on this finding, we then extend our analysis to 2-layer ReLU setting with non-overlapping receptive fields.
+Based on this finding, we extend our analysis to 2-layer ReLU setting with non-overlapping receptive fields.
 In this setting, we prove the fundamental limitation of linear networks: the gradients of multiple weights at the same receptive field are always co-linear, preventing diverse pattern learning.
-In contrast, with nonlinear activations, these weights can specialize to different features, justifying why more parameters help.

 Finally, we also characterize the interaction between layers in 2-layer network: while in each receptive field, many patterns exist, those contributing to global patterns are prioritized to learn by the training dynamics.
 This \emph{global modulation} changes the eigenstructure of the low-level covariance matrix so that relevant patterns are learned with higher probability.